aldijanaa/-devops-engineering-on-aws-cloud-group-13/docs/documentation.md

 After successfuly creating the EC2 instance, next step was to migrate database from _Phase 2_ into the newly created RDS.
 We achieved this by running these two commands:

-1. Following command exports data from existing server
+1. Following command exports data from existing server:
 ```bash
 mysqldump -h 10.0.4.180 -u nodeapp -p --databases STUDENTS > data.sql
 ```
-10.0.4.180 is the Internal IP Address of our EC2 Instance that was created in _Phase 2_
+_10.0.4.180_ is the Internal IP Address of our EC2 Instance that was created in _Phase 2_

-2. Following command exports data into RDS.
+2. Following command exports data into RDS:
 ```bash
 mysql -h group-13-db.cgfhxaeheliy.us-east-1.rds.amazonaws.com -u admin -p STUDENTS < data.sql
 ```
-group-13-db.cgfhxaeheliy.us-east-1.rds.amazonaws.com is the RDS Endpoint.
+_group-13-db.cgfhxaeheliy.us-east-1.rds.amazonaws.com_ is the RDS Endpoint.

 These commands can also be found inside the cloud9-scripts.yml file, which is available [here](../helper-scripts/cloud9-scripts.yml).